soumiknafiulferdous/Network-Based-Online-Bus-Booking/README.md

 6. Users can see the bus details and check the available seats in the bus.
 7. The passengers can select a bus, source, destination, seats and book a ticket.

-## Conclusion

-With the growth of modern civilization, the population of our country is growing rapidly and the service like transportation are in great demand.
-People are also getting very busy now a days and like to get a quick and digital service in all sectors.
-So, Online Bus Booking create a new way of selling and buying the tickets and will make our life easier and trouble free.